twse/random-stuff/README.md

 Thanks goes to [Norman L. De Forest](http://www.chebucto.ns.ca/~af380), Canada (1942-2006) for his protest pages.

 * **Web page not available** (Old Android browser) – The link refers to a page at the **@Macarlo, Inc** website (currently down since 2013/07/01).
 * **Cannot find server** (Internet Explorer 6 – Windows XP RTM, SP1 and SP2) – Windows XP SP3 added network diagnostics stuff (not included in this page).
-Internet Explorer 6.0 SP1 and 6.05 are the only versions to not use ActiveX content and script blocking.
 * **Internet Explorer cannot display the webpage** (Internet Explorer 7-10 – Windows XP SP2 & above) – In this page is a button labeled **Diagnose Connection Problems** (pressing in the browser itself when the original page is accessed as `res://shdocvw.dll/dnserror.htm` opens the network diagnostic tool).
-Includes scripts which only works in the browser itself.
 * **This page can't be displayed** (Internet Explorer 11) – In this page is a button labeled **Fix connection problems** (pressing in the browser itself when the original page using curly quotes is accessed as `res://ieframe.dll/dnserror.htm` opens the network diagnostic tool).
 Remove the style in `notConnectedTasks`, add the style to `cantDisplayTasks` and change the heading/title to **You're not connected to the internet** to make this page resemble computers not connected to the internet.

 ## Translations of EasyPaint into multiple languages